osisoft/PI-Adapter/shared-content/installation/upgrade-the-adapter.md

 2. Run the .msi file.

-3. Follow the setup wizard.
+3. Complete the setup wizard.

-    You can change the installation folder or port number during upgrade.
-The default port number is `5590`.

 4. Optional: To verify the upgrade, run the following `curl` command with the port number that you specified when completing the wizard: